 The Friendly Witch

-Celebrations start on the 8th
+Celebrations start on 8th December

-Traditionally, it is the 8th of December that Italians start their festive season and the decorations go up in homes and on the streets.
+Traditionally, it is on 8th of December that Italians start their festive season and the decorations go up in homes and on the streets.
 Italians begin their Christmas celebrations on the Day of the Immaculate Conception of Mary – which seems sensible compared to certain countries where Christmas decorations seem to appear soon after Halloween!

 Presepi are nativity scenes that are ornately crafted by artisans across Italy in churches and piazzas.
-The city of Naples is famous for their beautiful, handmade presepi and hundreds can be seen across the city.
+The city of Naples is famous for its beautiful, handmade presepi and hundreds can be seen across the city.
 Wherever you are in Italy over Christmas, you will undoubtedly find a presepe!

-Up in the Dolomite Mountains of North of Italy in the town of Cortina d’Ampezzo some people ski down the mountain with torches at midnight.
+Up in the Dolomite Mountains of North of Italy in the town of Cortina d’Ampezzo, some people ski down the mountain with torches at midnight.
 A way to welcome Christmas for the thrill seeker!

 While skiing down a mountain in the dark might not be everybody’s idea of a good time – Italy is a wonderful place to visit during the festive period.
-With beautiful displays and Christmas markets filling the town centres, there are many great reasons to visit and enjoy the Italian celebrations.
+With beautiful displays and Christmas markets filling the town centres, there are many great reasons to visit and enjoy the Italian celebrations!